 ClevAir provides automatic provisioning of sensor networks, enabling automatic discovery of potential issues, and giving recommendations based on algorithmic controls.

-The system conducts a ‘health check’ of the entire store, and reports errors, if any, in settings, internal controllers, or ventilation system.
+The building automation system conducts a ‘health check’ of the entire store, and reports errors, if any, in settings, internal controllers, or ventilation system.
 ClevAir can also advise on the installation of new equipment, thereby reducing expensive maintenance and replacement costs in the long run.

-Comprehensive data on the health and performance of the store is aggregated and analyzed on a cloud-based network, and is, then, made available to store administrators or maintenance department via mobile apps or software installed on their systems.
+Comprehensive data on the health and performance of the store is aggregated and analyzed on a cloud-based network, and is then made available to store administrators or maintenance department via mobile apps or software installed on their systems.

 This data helps monitor the store’s HVAC, proactively recommend real-time adjustments and preventative maintenance.
 The store managed a reduction of 36% in heating usage with an outdoor temperature of 2,4 degrees.
 They also reduced overall power consumption with 25% in the last six months.